huggingface/transformers/README.md

 - **Gradient Accumulation**: Gradient accumulation can be used by supplying a integer greater than 1 to the `--gradient_accumulation_steps` argument.
 The batch at each step will be divided by this integer and gradient will be accumulated over `gradient_accumulation_steps` steps.
 - **Multi-GPU**: Multi-GPU is automatically activated when several GPUs are detected and the batches are splitted over the GPUs.
-- **Distributed training**: Distributed training can be activated by suppying an integer greater or equal to 0 to the `--local_rank` argument.
+- **Distributed training**: Distributed training can be activated by supplying an integer greater or equal to 0 to the `--local_rank` argument.
 To use Distributed training, you will need to run one training script on each of your machines.
 This can be done for example by running the following command on each server (see the above blog post for more details):

 ```bash
 python -m torch.distributed.launch --nproc_per_node=4 --nnodes=2 --node_rank=$THIS_MACHINE_INDEX --master_addr="192.168.1.1" --master_port=1234 run_classifier.py (--arg1 --arg2 --arg3 and all other arguments of the run_classifier script)
 ```

-Where `$THIS_MACHINE_INDEX` is an sequential index assigned to each of your machine (0, 1, 2...) and the machine with rank 0 has an IP adress `192.168.1.1` and an open port `1234`.
+Where `$THIS_MACHINE_INDEX` is an sequential index assigned to each of your machine (0, 1, 2...) and the machine with rank 0 has an IP address `192.168.1.1` and an open port `1234`.

 ## TPU support and pretraining scripts